zalenix/portaldocs/portal-sdk/templates/design-patterns-page-grid.md

 In Azure, users frequently interface with objects that are exposed though list views.

 ## Problem
-Users arrive at a page with lists of items and need to perform actions on the objects.
+Users arrive at a page with lists of items and want to perform actions on the objects.

 ## Solution
 The Azure portal uses blades to represent a page and has a grid control to manage lists of items.
 Grids consist of objects grouped together and sorted vertically, usually presented with actions that a user can perform on a list item.
 Grids are used for surfacing a list of objects to provide meaningful data on each list item.